Drumul Taberei

 It is one of the few examples of successful urban planning during Communist Romania, despite it being built in the Eastern European tradition of "dormitory neighborhoods".
 This success is mostly due to the unique approach of the architects and planners to the concept of high-density urban living, an approach that was not used elsewhere in Bucharest.

+Etymology

+The name Drumul Taberei translates to "Road of the Military Camp" in English.
+It originates from the 19th century, when the area was used by the Romanian Army for military training and temporary camps (tabere) were set up.
+The route leading to the camps became known locally as "Drumul Taberei", and the name remained as the neighborhood developed in the 20th century.

 History

 The neighbourhood was built starting with Stalinist style apartments in the 1950s, that evolved with 4 to 10 storey tower blocks apartments built from 1960 to 1974, on former agricultural fields and marshland, using an old road as a backbone.
 It was called Road of the Camp because Tudor Vladimirescu set there his Pandur camp before entering Bucharest in 1821.

+Drumul Taberei was developed in the early 1960s as a modern residential district on the site of former military training grounds used by the Romanian Army.
+The area was transformed as part of Bucharest's urban expansion plan to provide housing for the growing population.